Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Voyages:

 The Americans had landed at Leyte Gulf on the Philippines on Oct.
 19-1944.
 From day one Japanese aircraft attacked the forces and the accompanying convoys.
 The first Kamikaze suicide attack occurred on Oct.
 21, with the Australian cruiser Australia its victim.
-General Fleischer was in a convoy which arrived Leyte Gulf on Oct.
+General Fleischer is said to have been in a convoy which arrived Leyte Gulf on Oct.
 24, and was immediately attacked, but escaped injury and anchored up off Tacloban, the northernmost bridgehead.

 That night, in the Straits of Suriga and off the coast of Samar, American and Japanese battle ships fought one of the biggest sea battles in history.
 Several bombers flew in over Tacloban the next morning, one of them got a direct hit from General Fleischer, before it was shot down by American destroyers.
 General Fleischer now moved to Dulag, another bridgehead 12 n. miles further out.
 She was under attack that same afternoon, and for several days thereafter.
 Many planes were shot down, by General Fleischer as well as other ships.